ericrasmussen/chromaticleaves/posts/compiled-heist-the-walkthrough.markdown

-but check out the [snap-heist-examples](https://github.com/ericrasmussen/snap-heist-examples/) repo for a complete working version (with all of the required imports), other examples, and a cabal file listing the library versions you'll need.
+but check out the [snap-heist-examples](https://github.com/ericrasmussen/snap-heist-examples/) repo for a complete working version (with all of the required imports), other examples, and a cabal file listing the library versions used here.

 #### Choosing between interpreted and compiled